 Churches can fall into one of two extremes in their marketing efforts: either they’re desperate to chase the latest trends, or they don’t do anything, and their church becomes irrelevant.

 In addition, what works in one church might not work in another, and what works today might be outdated by tomorrow.
-It’s easy to fall into some of the marketing mistakes we’ve outlined below, but we’ll discuss how to avoid them and what to do instead to build your church marketing strategy.
+It’s easy to fall into some of the common church marketing mistakes we’ve outlined below, but we’ll discuss how to avoid them and what to do instead to build your church marketing strategy.

 1. Don’t say yes to everyone all the time.